Skip to content

 What is E542?

-E542 is the E-number for Bone phosphate, an emulsifier — helps ingredients that normally separate, like oil and water, stay mixed.
+E542 is the E-number for Bone phosphate, an anti-caking agent — keeps powders free-flowing and stops them clumping.
 Bone phosphate (E542) is an emulsifier used as a food additive.

 What is E542 used for?

-Bone phosphate (E542) is an emulsifier — helps ingredients that normally separate, like oil and water, stay mixed.
+Bone phosphate (E542) is an anti-caking agent — keeps powders free-flowing and stops them clumping.
 Manufacturers add it during processing rather than for nutrition.
 The Forkin app shows which products in your scan history actually contain it.

 Is E542 vegan or vegetarian?